George Floyd's Death Stokes Calls For Minneapolis Officers To Be Charged

 Updated at 2:20 p.m.
 ET

-Just one day after the death of a black man whose arrest was recorded and posted on social media by a passerby, Minneapolis is grappling with a fallout that has spread beyond city limits.
+Just one day after the death of a black man whose arrest was recorded and posted on social media by a passerby, Minneapolis is grappling with the fallout that has spread beyond city limits.

-The disturbing video of the Monday night incident — during which a white officer's knee was planted firmly on Floyd's neck and his desperate calls for help were ignored — has prompted protests in the city and demands for charges for the officers involved.
+The disturbing video of Monday night's death — during which a white officer's knee was planted firmly on George Floyd's neck and his desperate calls for help were ignored — has prompted protests in the Minnesota city and demands for charges for the officers involved.

 At a news conference Wednesday, Minneapolis Mayor Jacob Frey called on Hennepin County Attorney Mike Freeman to "act on the evidence before him" and press charges on the arresting officer.

 "Why is the man who killed George Floyd not in jail?
 If you had done it or I had done it, we would be behind bars right now.
-And I cannot come up with a good answer to that question," he told a news conference Wednesday.
+And I cannot come up with a good answer to that question," Frey told a news conference Wednesday.

-"We watched for five whole excruciating minutes as a white officer firmly pressed his knee into the neck of an unarmed, handcuffed black man," he added, noting that the arresting officer was not practicing a technique condoned by the city's police department.
+"We watched for five whole excruciating minutes as a white officer firmly pressed his knee into the neck of an unarmed, handcuffed black man," he added, noting that the arresting officer was not practicing a technique condoned by the city's police.
 "I saw no threat; I saw nothing that would signal that this kind of force was necessary."

-Frey refrained from specifying what specific charges he would like to see, citing a desire not to impede investigators.
-But Floyd's sister Bridgett went one step further on national television earlier on Wednesday.
+Frey refrained from specifying what charges he would like to see, citing a desire not to impede investigators.
+But Floyd's sister Bridgett went one step further on national television earlier Wednesday.

-"I would like for those officers to be charged with murder because that's exactly what they did," she told the Today show Wednesday.
+"I would like for those officers to be charged with murder because that's exactly what they did," she told the Today show.
 "They murdered my brother; he was crying for help."

 She said the family, which has retained legal representation, is far from satisfied with the announcement that the four officers in the video have been fired — a swift decision that Frey said was "the right call."
-The officers' identities have not been publicly confirmed by the Minneapolis Police Department, which says the FBI is also investigating the circumstances of Floyd's death.
+The Minneapolis Police Department has not publicly confirmed the officers' identities, and it said the FBI is also investigating the circumstances of Floyd's death.

 National